Contra Dwarkesh on RL sample-efficiency via information theory

 I think the rest of the section (with the log plot) does not really make sense after this; but let’s do it anyway, with a much larger K corresponding to the full vocabulary:

 What is true is that RL is not useful at low pass rates, while supervised learning is.
-But this does not need information theory to explain; it’s just that RL with 0/1 rewards provides basically no signal if you almost never get it correct.
+But we don’t need information theory to explain that; it’s just that RL with 0/1 rewards provides no feedback if you never get it correct.

 What is the error in the original post?

-The main issue is in computing information gain in supervised learning: assuming the expected information gain is -log(p) ignores the information gained from supervised learning when the model is wrong in the large p regime.
+The main issue is in computing information gain in supervised learning: assuming the expected information gain is -log(p) ignores the information gained from supervised learning when the model is wrong.